Plácido Benavides: Matamoros jail break

 José María Jesús Carbajal, his brother-in-law Fernando De León, and Peter Kerr, responded to an arms plea from Stephen F. Austin and began to run horses and mules to New Orleans in a trade for munitions.
-The trio were captured by Mexicans and taken prisoner.
+The trio was captured by Mexicans and taken prisoner.
 Kerr was set free, and Fernando De León bribed his way out.
 Carbajal was transferred to Matamoros, Tamaulipas, with an intended transfer for imprisonment at San Juan de Ulloa.
 In February 1836, Plácido Benavides was serving at San Patricio under Major Robert C. Morris.
 When word arrived of Carbajal's imprisonment, Benavides took a small group of men to break Carbajal out of incarceration.
 He bribed the guards at Matamoros.
 Although Mexicans gave pursuit, the escape back to Victoria was a success.

 Goliad

 The alcalde of Matamoros had leaked to Benavides that Antonio López de Santa Anna planned to draw the Texas forces below the Rio Grande.
-Benavides reported the information to Major Morris, who in turn passed it along to James Fannin.
+Benavides reported the information to Major Morris, who passed it along to James Fannin.
 Upon receipt of the information, Fannin decided against his planned invasion of Matamoros and instead moved his men to Goliad.